rhuebner76/little-aspnetcore-book/README.md

 ASP.NET Core is a complete ground-up rewrite of ASP.NET, with a focus on modernizing the framework and finally decoupling it from System.Web, IIS, and Windows.
 If you remember all the OWIN/Katana stuff from ASP.NET 4, you're already halfway there: the Katana project became ASP.NET 5 which was ultimately renamed to ASP.NET Core.

 Because of the Katana legacy, the `Startup` or `Program` class is front and center, and there's no more `Application_Start` or `Global.asax`.
 The entire pipeline is driven by middleware, and there's no longer a split between MVC and Web API: controllers can simply return views, status codes, or data.
 Dependency injection comes baked in, so you don't need to install and configure a container like StructureMap or Ninject if you don't want to.
 And the entire framework has been optimized for speed and runtime efficiency.

+Note: Outside of learning how things where setup prior to net6.0, starting with net6.0, templates for new projects use [top-level statements](https://learn.microsoft.com/en-us/dotnet/csharp/tutorials/top-level-statements) meaning that only single `Program` class to bootstap the application will be created without a `Startup.cs` class.
+While it is possible to refactor and re-introduce the `Startup` and `Program` classes we will not be doing that here.

 Alright, enough introduction.
 Let's dive in to ASP.NET Core!